3 Crucial Things You Should Know About Your School’s Plan To Be Delta Variant Ready

 - Communication protocol should such instances arise

-Also, there should be hand washing stations in classrooms and align corridors.
+The health and safety of staff and students should be their top priority.
+Also, there should be hand-washing stations in classrooms and aligned corridors.
 Cleaning supplies, such as Lysol wipes, should also be readily accessible in classrooms so that furniture and school supplies can be cleaned regularly.

 The Covid-19 vaccine is a touchy subject for most people.
 As of September 13th, 2021, only 67.80% of Canada’s population (77.49% under 12) is fully vaccinated.
+A study published in the New England Journal of Medicine revealed that:

 - Two doses of the Pfizer vaccine were 88 percent effective against the Delta variant